 The Jindi range of specialty cheeses are made using only the highest quality milk from cows grazing in the lush dairy district around Jindivick.
-The refined European-inspired cheese-making processes are further enhanced by new state of the art white and blue mould facilities which opened in May 2008 and January 2009 respectively.
+The refined European-inspired cheese-making processes are further enhanced by state of the art white and blue mould facilities.

-It was the Jindi Brie that first put the brand on the world map taking out many prestigious awards, including the prestigious World’s Best Cheese at the Wisconsin Cheese makers World Championship.
-Over the years the range has grown to include a premium selection of white, washed rind and blue mould cheeses.
+It was the Jindi Brie that first put the brand on the world map taking out many prestigious awards, including the prestigious World’s Best Cheese at the Wisconsin Cheese Makers World Championship.
+Over the years the range has grown to include a premium selection of white and blue mould cheeses.
 The brand continues to enjoy many further accolades, all testament to a commitment to quality, taste and innovation.

 Enjoying Jindi Cheese